Paint Your Own Snowdog Workshops, Saturday 12 November

 Joanne Adamson, 33 from Newcastle, has supported us since her Dad has been cared for at our Day Hospice.
 Joanne talks about her reasons for fundraising for the Hospice:

-“My Dad has incurable cancer and comes to the Hospice once a week for day care, ...
+“My Dad has incurable cancer and comes to the Hospice once a week for day care, so...
 Read More

 Newcastle United has kindly donated the strips they wore in memory of the much loved player Pavel Srníček ahead of last season’s fixture against Arsenal, to the Foundation.

 The shirts were auctioned online with proceeds split between their Foundation and St Oswald’s Hospice, as requested by Pav’s family.
-A fantastic £500 was raised from the sal...
+A fantastic £500 was raised from the sale...
 Read More